Milracle/JVFloatLabeledTextField/README.md

 [![Pod License](https://img.shields.io/cocoapods/l/JVFloatLabeledTextField.svg)](http://jaredverdi.mit-license.org)
 [![CocoaPods](https://img.shields.io/cocoapods/dt/JVFloatLabeledTextField.svg)](https://github.com/jverdi/JVFloatLabeledTextField)

+###This subclass provides support for an underline view that will show when textfield infocus or when its not empty.
+It has two properties underlineHight and underlineColor.
+Can be enabled like this: hasUnderline = YES

 `JVFloatLabeledTextField` is the first implementation of a UX pattern that has come to be known the **"Float Label Pattern"**.

 Due to space constraints on mobile devices, it is common to rely solely on placeholders as a means to label fields.